SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 The variable `tasks` is a bad name (or a misleading name).
 It actually represents `Projects`, where every `Project` has a name and a collection of `Tasks`.
 At this stage, the `Project` abstraction is buried within the `Map`.
 The smallest refactoring would be to rename `tasks` to `projects` without worrying too much about the domain abstraction
-`Project`.
+`Project` (or `Projects`).
 After renaming, run all the tests to ensure nothing breaks and commit the change.

 This small, low-risk refactoring instantly adds clarity to the code.
 For example, the following method: